ForwardStar/gfe_driver/README.md

 make
 ```

 This would generate ``libRG.a``.
-Also, compute the dynamic programming optimizer:
+Also, compile the dynamic programming optimizer:
 ```sh
 /path/to/compiler optimizer.cpp -o optimizer -O3
 ```